btholt/es6-react-pres/speakersNotes.md

 - Should be straight forward here.
 We're creating a bunch of star icons (courtesy of Font Awesome,) sticking it in an array, and then rendering the array.
 - Perhaps the only novel thing here is the arrow function that has no return statement.
 Pretty neat little feature here.
 Because we only have one statement, the return is implicit on the function.
 So what's really happening, using the old syntax is `function(el) { return el; }`.
 Cool.
+- We're also keeping track of which star we're on so we can give the component a key.
+This is so React can keep track of which star is which.
+If you update the rating, it knows to reuse that same icon and just change the class now.
+It'll give a warning if you take them off.
 - Let's go implement it in `MovieTileLayout`.

 ### jsx/MovieTileLayout.jsx